-MFR UK are pleased to announce their new Advanced Clinical Diploma in Integrated Myofascial Therapy.
+MFR UK is pleased to announce the Advanced Clinical Diploma in Integrated Myofascial Therapy.

 The diploma is suitable for therapists new to MFR and for those wishing to expand their existing skills.
-The diploma also offers a diversity of training opportunities supported with online theory and video resources. (we are working on this right now!)
+The diploma also offers a diversity of training opportunities supported by online theory and video resources.

-Many therapists will choose to work through the entire diploma, whilst others will complete workshops of their choice.
+Many therapists will choose to work through the entire diploma in 18-24 months.
 The diploma certificate will only be awarded to those who have completed the prerequisite workshops, assignments, case studies and practical assessment.

-As myofascial release grows in popularity, science and research is supporting it as the ‘missing link’ in traditional healthcare.
+As myofascial release grows in popularity, science and research are supporting it as the ‘missing link’ in traditional healthcare.
 Neurofascial release (NFR) is a therapy born from an accumulation of extensive clinical practice and experience as well as valuable scientific research into the function, anatomy and role in health which fascia plays.
 NFR can be used as both a clinical technique and as part of a rehabilitation programme.
-NFR is an exiting new therapy in the fascial field where gentle sustained myofascial techniques are combined with specific isometric fascial loading through a variety of movement patterns facilitated by the therapist.
-These movements will enhance proprioceptive awareness, provide greater muscular control and permit a smother and more pain free pain range of movement.
+NFR is an exciting new therapy in the fascial field where gentle sustained myofascial techniques are combined with specific isometric fascial loading through a variety of movement patterns facilitated by the therapist.
+These movements will enhance proprioceptive awareness, provide greater muscular control and permit a smoother and more pain-free pain range of movement.

 Muscle energy techniques, soft tissue release and myofascial trigger point therapy are valuable tools for the manual therapist and play an important role in traditional healthcare.
 Whilst these techniques are techniques in their own right, they lend themselves to being adapted, blended and enhanced with the skilled touch of myofascial release.
 MFR UK’s new advanced diploma will provide the therapist with both a greater understanding of how these therapies work and also how to integrate them into advanced fascial techniques offering a diversity of fascial approaches and the ability to give bespoke treatments for the care of both acute and chronic pain.